CER-REC/conditions/app/components/MainInfoBar/DownloadsTextBox/README.md

-# Downloads Text
+# Downloads Text Box

-The Downloads Text is a private component that will be used by the Main Info Bar.
+The Downloads Text Box is a private component that will be used by the Main Info Bar.
 It will display two links to the user so that they can download the data or download an image of the visualization they have on the screen.